spielhoelle/amnesty/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.28 =
+* Upgrades to match the following improvements in CFDB Editor 1.5
+* Improvement: CSV Import - can now set delimiter, enclosure and escape characters
+* Improvement: CSV Import - better de-duplication of submit_times read in CSV

+= 2.10.27 =
+* Improvement: Updated Excel & ODS exporter to Spout-2.7.1 from Spout-2.7.0
+* New: New transform function diff(field,value,[value2,value3,...])
+* New: New transform function cfdb_date_diff(StringDateStart,StringDateEnd)
+* New: New transform function cfdb_duration(StringDateStart,StringDateEnd,format)

 = 2.10.26 =
 * Improvement: Ninja Forms integration now observes the "Admin Label" as an override for the field name.